dana-rocha/ada-build-curriculum/round-2/intro-to-python/notes/lesson5-loops.md

 There are 2 categories of loops: counter-controlled and sentinel-controlled loops

-1. Counter-controlled loops are used when the numebr of loops can be determined before loop execution
+1. Counter-controlled loops are used when the number of loops can be determined before loop execution
 2. Sentinel-controlled loops are used when the number of loops cannot be determined before loop execution

 ## `for` loop